 PAT: It was another psychologist.

-Stuart : I'm a psychology lecturer at King's College, London.
+STUART RITCHIE: My name is Stuart Ritchie.
+I'm a psychology lecturer at King's College, London.

-Stuart : Well, what Spearmen showed in his analysis of the tests were that they all seemed to correlate positively together.
+STUART RITCHIE: Well, what Spearman showed in his analyses of the tests were that they all seemed to correlate positively together.
 People who are good at one type of test, tend to be good at them all.

 [CLIP: Say I want to see how many words you know.
 Listen carefully and tell me what these words mean.]